Tim’s take:

 What yields are expected for harvest 2026?

-One honest email a week when we launch — what’s moved on schemes, prices, disease control and policy, with links to primary sources.
-Join the early list.
+One email a week: what’s moved on schemes, prices, disease control and policy, with links to primary sources.
+Free.
+No sponsors.
+Unsubscribe anytime.
+Subscribe.

 Source: AHDB